dataforgoodfr/12_bloom/README.md

 Now, a postgresql db is available in your localhost, port 5480.
 And a pgadmin is available port 5080

+You can remove it thanks to this command:
+` make rm-db`

 ## Development environment

-Launch the following command to launch the development environment :
+Launch the development environment :
 ` make launch-dev-container`

-In order to use the development environment, you will need to do a ` docker ps` to find the container_id and do a scd command :
+In order to acess the development environment :
-` docker exec -ti DOCKER_ID /bin/bash`
+` docker exec -ti blomm-test /bin/bash`

 You know have a shell which can launch python command.

+To delete the container:
+` make rm-dev-env`

-A second option is to launch directly the app.py command thanks to this command :
+A second option is to launch directly the app.py command thanks to this command : (the container is automatically removed after)
-` launch-app`
+` make launch-app`

 ## About Database schema
 Don't be afraid to launch ` alembic upgrade head` in the root of the project in order to update the database schema to the last version.